Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 0 comments

-The Fin de Siecle Museum is a true paradise for Art Nouveau and Art Nouveau lovers, as it transports you to the atmosphere of Brussels in the 1900s with paintings, drawings, watercolours, engravings, sculptures and decorative objects by artists of the late 20th century.
-Paintings, statues, furniture and interactive stations enrich the museum to discover all the artistic ferment of the period.
+The Fin-de-Siecle Museum is a real highlight for Art Nouveau lovers, as it transports you to the atmosphere of Brussels in the 1900s with paintings, drawings, watercolours, engravings, sculptures and decorative objects by artists of the late 19th and early 20th century.
+Paintings, statues, furniture and interactive stations enrich the museum experience and help you discover the artistic energy of the period.

 PLAN YOUR TRIP TO BRUSSELS